 Since 6 April 2019, non-UK resident companies have been subject to corporation tax on their gains from direct and indirect disposals of interests in UK land (whether commercial or residential) where certain conditions are met.
-See also questions 3.8 and 6.2 for coverage of the taxation of income and gains arising to non-resident companies from UK real estate.

 8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in commercial real estate in your jurisdiction?